Patient education: Common breast problems (Beyond the Basics)

 ●Women with a solid or "complex" (fluid and solid) breast nodule are usually advised to have a biopsy.
 (See 'Breast biopsy' below.)

-Breast biopsy — A breast biopsy is usually recommended to further evaluate a new breast lump.
+Breast biopsy — A breast biopsy is often recommended to further evaluate a new breast lump.
 A breast ultrasound, mammogram, or needle aspiration may be recommended before a biopsy.
 (See 'Breast lump' above.)

 If your healthcare provider can feel the lump, s/he can often biopsy the area with a needle right in the office.
 This may involve removing some cells (fine needle aspiration) or a small sample of tissue (core needle biopsy).

-If the abnormality cannot be felt but is visible on the ultrasound, a needle biopsy can be done under ultrasound guidance.
+If the abnormality cannot be easily felt but is visible on the ultrasound, a needle biopsy can be done under ultrasound guidance.
 This involves placing a needle in the abnormal area and removing a sample of tissue, which is later examined with a microscope.

 If the abnormality can be seen only on the mammogram, there are two ways to biopsy the area:

 ●A needle biopsy may be done in radiology with local anesthesia using mammographic guidance (called stereotactic biopsy).

 ●Some biopsies must be done surgically instead.
-In this case, the radiologist will work with the surgeon to mark the abnormal area with a thin wire or a radioactive seed prior to surgery.
+In this case, the radiologist will work with the surgeon to mark the abnormal area with a thin wire, radioactive seed, or another method prior to surgery.
 After the radiologist places the seed or wire, the surgeon can use it to guide removal of the proper area.
 Surgical biopsy is usually recommended only if the biopsy cannot be obtained with less invasive methods.

 Having an abnormal screening (initial) mammogram can cause concern.
 Fortunately, most women with abnormal mammograms do not have breast cancer.
 An abnormal mammogram may be due to a mass, a collection of calcium deposits (called calcifications), or other factors.
 Sometimes, normal breast structures can overlap in a way that can look abnormal even if nothing is really there.